BastiTee/selekta/README.md

 *Done*

+ - [x] On folders with lots of big images the thumbnail calculation creates massive I/O load (should be limited)
  - [x] Read exif and rotate image accordingly
  - [x] Number on buckets disappear on bounce animation
  - [x] When hammering on h-key for help, help breaks